chuchunf/leetcode-scala-3/src/main/scala/hashmap/hashmap.md

 If the keys are continuous number values (e.g. char value could be converted integers), the array will be a better data structure.

-## Typical problems

-### Check **existence** of an element
-- Two sum: the expected value is known;
-- First non-repeating character: the character is known;
-- Happy number: The list of unhappy numbers built along the way is known.

-### Convenient data structure to store discrete keys / non-number keys for further processing
-- Isomorphic Strings: char from source string and char from target string as key
-- Bulls and Cows: char from source string and char from target string as key
-- **Wall Brick**: the width of the bricks are discrete as key

-### Implementation and other usages
-- Design Hashmap
-- Insert Delete GetRandom O(1)
-- **Contains Duplicate III** => control the bucket size

 ## Related Algorithms
 - **Count sort**: Counts the occurrence of each number / elements in a Hashmap
 - **Bucket sort**: Divides the unsorted array elements into several groups called buckets elements fall into the same buckets stored in a linked list.
 The data structure is the same as Hashmap, but the usage is different that **bucket (array) is sorted by index**.

+## Check **existence** of an element
+When the purpose is to check the existence, instead of looping through the entire collection O(N), Hashmap provides O(1) access
+- Two sum: the expected value is known, the purpose is to find if the expected value exist.
+- First non-repeating character: the character is known, the purpose is to find if the character already exist.
+- Happy number: The list of unhappy numbers built up along the recursive call is known, the purpose is to find out if the unhappy number already exist

 ### 1. Two Sum
 ```scala